matanbt/advanced-dl--assignment-1/RESULTS.md

 ## Running the experiments
 The experiments can be run (and were run) on the notebook `ExperimentingListOps.ipynb`, where we also describe their setting and chosen configuration.
+We note that, due to hardships with timeouts and the limited compute provided in Google Colab, along with the desire to run experiments of higher quality - we ran the experiment on the university servers (using slurm).
+Evaluation we ran the aforementioned notebook
-Opting for a thorough and accurate (as possible)  evaluation we ran this notebook on the university servers, and the resulted outputs are available in `./ExperimentingListOps__outputs.html`.
+(on the university servers) with the resulted outputs available in `./ExperimentingListOps__outputs.html`, or [here](https://htmlpreview.github.io/?https://github.com/matanbt/advanced-dl--assignment-1/blob/main/ExperimentingListOps__outputs.html).

 ## Results